contamobi/cmobi-service/README.md

 [![License](https://poser.pugx.org/cmobi/cmobi-service-standard/license)](https://packagist.org/packages/cmobi/cmobi-service-standard)

 This is a base for microservices architecture based on [Symfony 2](http://symfony.com/) project.
 It offer functionalities with rpc and publish/subiscribe patterns, system messaging, authentication and authorization to services.
+The structure of business logic is based on [Domain Driven Design](http://martinfowler.com/bliki/EvansClassification.html) methodology.

 ### Usage: